cksystemsgroup/scal/README.md

 ### Producer/consumer

-The most common paramters are:
+The most common parameter are:
 * consumers: Number of consuming threads
 * producers: Number of producing threads
 * c: The computational workload to do between two data structure operations